205 (number)

 205 (two hundred [and] five) is the natural number following 204 and preceding 206.

 In mathematics

 205 is a lucky number, and a Wolstenholme number.

-On an infinite chessboard, a knight can reach exactly 205 squares within four moves.
+On an infinite chessboard, a knight can reach exactly 205 squares within four moves or less.
 There are 205 different ways of forming a connected graph by adding six edges to a set of five labeled vertices.